Security in Apptainer

-All permission restrictions on the user outside of a container should apply inside the container.
+All permission restrictions on the user outside of a container should apply inside the container, as well.

-Favor integration over isolation.
-Allow a user to use host resources such as GPUs, network filesystems, high speed interconnects easily.
-The process ID space, network etc. are not isolated in separate namespaces by default.
+Favor integration over isolation: a user is allowed to easily use host resources such as GPUs, network filesystems, and high speed interconnects.
+The process ID space, network, etc., are not isolated in separate namespaces by default.

 To accomplish this, Apptainer uses a number of Linux kernel